nualagr/dargan-health-foods/TESTING.md

 &#9745; Navigate through the site with ease.

-For the logged-in user an extra navigation link to their My Account page has been provided with the links in the topnav on the desktop, within the Accound dropdown on a mobile device and in the 'Quick Links' footer section/accordion.
+For the logged-in user an extra navigation link to their 'My Account' page has been provided with the links in the topnav on the desktop, within the 'Account' dropdown on a mobile device and in the 'Quick Links' footer section/accordion.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-vitamins-page-tablet-device.png "Screenshot of the navbar as it appears on a tablet device.")